AzlinRusnan/Portfolio/README.md

 This portfolio showcasing my projects and expertise in data analysis, machine learning, and data visualization.

 ## Achievements
-- Recognized for academic excellence with a Master’s Degree (CGPA 3.70) and a Dean’s List Award (GPA 4.0).
+- Recognized for academic excellence with a Master’s Degree (CGPA 3.70).
+- Recipient of UKM dean's list performance (4.0 GPA)

 ## Projects